Our Stakeholder Engagement

-Gem Diamonds’ sound stakeholder relationships, particularly with employees, regulators, communities and society, are critical to our social licence to operate.
-These relationships are built through regular engagement, and provide relevant insights for decision-making while supporting the Group’s long-term sustainability and unlocking our ability to meaningfully contribute to the broader society.
+Gem Diamonds’ sound stakeholder relationships, particularly with its workforce, regulators, communities and government partners, are critical to our social licence to operate.
+These relationships are built through regular, transparent engagement, and provide relevant insights for decision-making while supporting the Group’s long-term sustainability and unlocking our ability to meaningfully contribute to the broader society.

-The Board is accountable for stakeholder engagement, and stakeholder views and strategic issues raised by stakeholders underpin the work of the Board and are regularly reviewed and clearly understood.
+The Board is accountable for stakeholder engagement, and any issues raised by stakeholders are regularly reviewed, clearly understood, and underpin the work of the Board.
 Stakeholder input is considered in decision-making for strategy, sustainability, remuneration, CSI and other relevant matters.

 |